oceanprotocol/docs/content/tutorials/polygon-bridge.md

 | Block Explorer URL | `https://explorer.matic.network/`        |

 Follow our guide to learn how to use those values to [set up a custom network in MetaMask](/tutorials/metamask-setup/#set-up-custom-network).

-To send tokens to another Matic address use the `Send` button.